 Gestures like these are how you maintain momentum, convey genuine interest in solving your prospect’s pain points and position yourself as a valuable long-term partner down the line.

 Demos are one of the most valuable options in any enterprise sellers’ toolkits.
 Yet, according to our Emissaries—former enterprise buyers at Fortune 500 companies—these demos can do as much damage as good, and things often go awry.
-So if you’ve got a promising prospect locked in for a product demo, here are six surprisingly common sales practices you’d better be sure you avoid.
+So if you’ve got a promising prospect locked in for a product demo, here are six surprisingly common demo best practices you’d better be sure you avoid.